-In Guatemala it takes 12 years of education to support a two-person family above the poverty line, but 95% of poor, rural kids never reach that milestone.
+In Guatemala it takes 12 years of education to support a two-person family above the poverty line, but 90% of impoverished kids never reach that milestone.
 Many come from regions where individuals typically complete fewer than two years of schooling.
 Families often live on less than $4 a day and can neither afford the direct cost of attending school (tuition and fees) nor the opportunity cost of keeping children in school when they could be working and contributing to the family’s income.

 In addition to economic challenges, students face many other pressures to drop out including alcoholism, gangs, teen pregnancy, abuse, and a lack of support from their families.

 More Than a Scholarship

 Each year, with the help of sponsors, the GLP provides full academic scholarships to hundreds of indigenous Maya students in impoverished communities throughout Guatemala.
 In addition to removing economic barriers to education, the Rise Program also wraps students in a support system to help them overcome the pressure to drop out of school: